Aylamccarthy/All-About-Pokemon/README.md

 - Type git clone copied-git-url into the IDE terminal

 - The project will now have been cloned on your local machine for use.

-## Credits
-* Code Institute "Love Running" project.
-* Gareth McGirr  "Tacos Travel" project.
-* Kevin Powell Youtube Tutorial- HTML and CSS for Beginners.
-Responsive Design Made Easy.
-* Code Institute-Slack Channel

-## Content
-All the images are from  and .
-Wikipedia and google were used for word definitions.
-All contents are owned by Cobh Children's Theatre.

 ## Resources, References and Credit